 Check the Igniter Switch

 If you have an older furnace system, you might need to re-light the pilot.
 New furnace systems have electronic igniters, and you can push the reset button if the igniter is not working.
 If the igniter does not work even after the trick, check the breaker.
 If it’s still not working, call for a professional furnace repair San Jose.

 Check the Chimney

 The chimney of the furnace can be the house of a carbon buildup.
 A professional HVAC contractor can inspect it periodically.
-Routine checkup and replacement of carbon monoxide detectors also help protect you and your home from possible fire hazards.
+Routine checkups and replacement of carbon monoxide detectors also help protect you and your home from possible fire hazards.

 You can perform some of the above steps at home while the rest require an authorized HVAC technician.
-If you are looking to tune-up your heating device or a furnace replacement in San Jose, call Malibu Heating & Air Conditioning Inc. and schedule an appointment.
+If you are looking to tune up your heating device or a furnace replacement in San Jose, call Malibu Heating & Air Conditioning Inc. and schedule an appointment.